flow-project/flow/examples/README.md

 The **examples** folder provides several examples demonstrating how both non-RL simulation and RL-oriented simulatons can be setup and executed within the Flow framework on a variety of traffic problems.
-These examples are python files that may be executed either from terminal or via a text editor (or Python IDE).
+These examples are python files that may be executed either from terminal or via a text editor.
 For example, in order to execute the non-RL Ring example we run:

 ```shell
 python simulate.py ring